compilerla/compiler.la/_posts/2024-06-14-Tales-From-TCamp.md

 excerpt: "Lessons learned from 2024 LA Transportation Camp."
 date:   2022-06-13 19:03:13 +0200
 categories: compiler
-—
+---

 Recently, four members of the Compiler team had the opportunity to attend the latest edition of UCLA’s Transportation Camp LA.
 Shout out to Juan Matute and the wonderful team at UCLA Institute for Transportation Studies for bringing together folks from advocacy, academia, and both the public and private sectors on a Saturday to explore what transit means to us and our broader community.
 Each of our team members got to participate in a variety of breakouts and we wanted to share our experiences.

-##Nina Dinh
+## Nina Dinh

-My favorite session, led by Nina Kin and Eric Dasmalchi, was titled What does your ideal Trip Planner look like?
+My favorite session, led by Nina Kin and Eric Dasmalchi, was titled "What does your ideal Trip Planner look like?"

 I was enticed by the title alone because I have always sensed there was a need for improvement with trip planners, but I had a tough time identifying tangible ideas.
 I hoped to hear ideas from others and I certainly did!